 Over the last 20 years, Chemical Vapor Deposition (CVD) processes have taken a key role in a wide range of technologically advanced manufacturing.
 Today the industrial processes for anti-wear cutting tools coating and microprocessor production share the same deposition techniques, proving a constant self-developing process that is extremely useful and versatile.
 CVD is a generic name for a huge family of processes that involves the use of gaseous precursors in order to produce high-purity and high-performance solid materials.
 The gaseous phase usually is thermally activated inside the CVD chamber by an adequate heat source to produce a chemical reaction that leads to the desired products formation, and subsequently to the products deposition on the target substrate.
 CVD involves the use of hot filaments to activate reactions (HFCVD) and it also requires extremely low working pressures.
 Different type of heat sources (e.g. plasma, laser) have proved to be useful and now plasma-enhanced deposition (PECVD) and Laser CVD (LCVD) are in common use.
 Pressure is not a problem anymore since, in some applications, the Application Note deposition can be performed in atmospheric pressure (APCVD).

 The deposition results strongly depend on process parameters and hardware configuration settings.
 This strong dependence requires a fine control and a fine regulation for each step of this technique.
 A particularly precise care on the gas phase composed by the reactants must be exercised.
-An instrument capable of producing gas mixtures with high precision and designed to be versatile and easily manageable is thus required for this kind of applications.
+An instrument capable of producing gas mixtures with high precision, of controlling the gas flow meter, and designed to be versatile and easily manageable is thus required for this kind of applications.
 The MCQ Instruments offers it all with its Gas Blender 100 Series, a product specifically built for 3 components gas mixture.